zoeyg/blog-posts/how-to-CPTC.md

 # After/Between Competitions

-If you manage to make it to globals, you’ll have a decent idea about what’s going to be in the environment and can focus your practice toward learning about those specific things.
+If you manage to make it to globals, you’ll have a decent idea about what’s going to be in the environment and can focus your practicing toward learning about those specific topics.
 If there was any open source software in use, you can actually take time to audit it in between competitions.
 Maybe you’ll get lucky and find a 0day.
 If you were unable to exploit something during the competition, take some additional time to lookup potential exploits, misconfigurations, and possible mitigations.
 Check hackerone and other bug bounty sites for recent reports on software that you know is a part of their system.
 Do OSINT again to check and see if anything has changed.

 # Have Fun and Good Luck!

 Most of all, have a good time and learn something.
-That’s what it’s all about anyways, and be sure to share your hard earned wisdom with the teams that will come after you.
+That’s what it’s all about anyways, and be sure to share your hard earned wisdom with the people that come after you.

 _January 2020_